lukaszcz/lukaszcz.github.io/index.md

 author_profile: true
 ---

 Hello!
 My name is Łukasz Czajka.
-I'm a formal verification engineer, compiler engineer and a programming language designer.
+I'm a formal verification engineer, compiler developer and a programming language designer.
 I used to work full-time in academia doing research in broadly understood [computational logic](https://en.wikipedia.org/wiki/Logic_in_computer_science).

 ### Interests